 Fairfield station accessibility rebuild

-Fairfield station will close from Monday 28 March until late-2022 as part of the Cross River Rail station rebuilds between Dutton Park and Salisbury.
+Fairfield station will close from Monday 28 March until early 2023 as part of the Cross River Rail station rebuilds between Dutton Park and Salisbury.
 The station is being rebuilt to increase accessibility and create a better transport experience for all customers.

 Why is the closure of Fairfield station necessary?